Finau wins Rocket Mortgage for 2nd straight PGA Tour victory

 The PGA Tour will close the regular season at the Wyndham Championship, with the North Carolina event opening Thursday.
 Players on the bubble will have one last shot to finish in the top 125 of the FedEx Cup standings to earn a spot in the playoffs and a full card next season.

-Finau and Pendrith started Sunday tied and their potential duel in Detroit turned out to be a dud.
+Finau and Pendrith started Sunday tied after a third round that seemed like match play, and a potential Detroit duel turned into a dud.

 Pendrith had his first lackluster round of the tournament after he shared the first-round lead with Finau, led him by one shot after the second and matched his 21-under total through three rounds.

-The 31-year-old PGA Tour rookie from Canada hit an errant tee shot on the second hole to the right in the rough behind tree branches — after being distracted by a fan running across the fairway — and later pulled a 9-foot to lose the lead for good.
+The 31-year-old PGA Tour rookie from Canada hit an errant tee shot on the second hole to the right in the rough behind tree branches — after being distracted by a fan running across the fairway — and pulled a 9-foot putt on the hole to lose the lead for good.

 Cantlay, No. 4 in the world ranking, had his third straight round in the mid-60s after opening with a 70.
 Young bounced back from a first-round 71 to finish second for the fifth time.